-That said, the Plantation Owners Dinner begins with a large feast that brings you to a culinary journey back in time.
+The Plantation Owners Dinner begins with a large feast.
+It takes you to a culinary journey back in time!

-There, you’ll feast on a traditional dinner at Gaylord’s Restaurant at Kilohana’s.
-The feast consists of a four-course meal that highlights the local cuisine of the guests’ choice.
+You’ll feast on a traditional dinner at Gaylord’s Restaurant at Kilohana’s.
+The feast consists of a four-course meal that highlights local island cuisine.

-Live Hawaiian music and graceful hula dancers grace the stage as they tell the tale of the Kalamakū, an epic voyage along one of the longest sea roads of Polynesia.
+Live Hawaiian music and graceful hula dancers grace the stage.
+They’ll tell the tale of the Kalamakū, an epic voyage along the sea roads of Polynesia.

-The Luau includes a fresh flower lei greeting, champagne toast, the 4-course meal at Gaylord’s, complimentary drinks and premiere seating to the Luau Kalamaku show.
+Luau Kalamaku includes a fresh flower lei greeting, champagne toast, the 4-course meal at Gaylord’s, and complimentary drinks.
+You also enjoy premiere seating during the show.

 I brought my kids here a couple years ago and you can read our full Luau Kalamaku review.

-The Smith Family Garden Luau is named as Ultimate Kauai Guidebook’s “Best Luau on the Island.”
-In fact, it is one of the most popular tourist attractions of the island.
+It’s put on by The Smith Family Garden Luau which was named Ultimate Kauai Guidebook’s “Best Luau on the Island.”
+This is possibly the most popular luau in Kauai.

-This tradition wherein a roast pig is removed from an underground clay oven is often put aside to focus on the hula show.
+This is a tradition where a roast pig is removed from an underground clay oven is often put aside to focus on the hula show.

-After, the Hawaiian hula and Tahitian drum dance are performed.
-Finally, the Samoan Fire Knife dance tells the tale of all the people who have come to call Hawaii home.
+The night continues with Hawaiian hula and Tahitian drum dances.
+And finally, the Samoan Fire Knife dance tells the tale of all the people who have come to call Hawaii home.

 You can read our full Smith Family Luau review.